 Geo-Tizer™ made of steel slag can be mixed with soft soil (mud, such as surplus excavated soil from construction sites or farmland soil) to reform the soil to make it usable.
-Unlike conventional soil-improvement materials (i.e., cement and lime), this soil produces less dust, significantly controls CO2 emissions, and is less expensive, enabling reduction of construction cost.
+Unlike conventional soil-improvement materials (i.e., cement and lime), this soil produces less dust, construction cost.
 The remediated soil is outstanding in compacting and can also be easy to be dug again, without being excessively solidified.

 Calcia modified soil, a mixture of steelmaking slag and dredged soil, has the beneficial effects of improving the strength and inhibiting the elution of phosphorus, the generation of hydrogen sulfide, etc. in dredged soil.
 It has also been used to improve the marine environment, including restoration of seaweed beds and creation of wetlands and tideland.
 In addition, Nippon Steel’s Beverly™ iron supply units, which are composed of steel slag and humus made from waste wood, provides iron needed for seaweeds to flourish, promoting regeneration of an area of the sea bed that had lost much of its living organisms.

 Moreover, as steel slag contains nutrition that helps plants grow, it is also widely used as fertilizer, contributing to improving farming productivity.